Tasks¶

 -

-Linked task: Select a type (Project, OPEX, Contract, or CAPEX) and then the specific item
+Linked task: Select Project, OPEX, Contract, or CAPEX, then pick the specific item

 -